Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 morrisparks.net

 Kids can experience life as it was in the 1920s when Cara Foster—whose father, Charles, purchased the land in 1881—ran the farm.
-They’ll have a blast collecting eggs, riding wagons around the farm and looking at antique automobiles.
+They’ll collect eggs, ride wagons around the farm and see antique automobiles.

 FRANKLIN MINERAL MUSEUM